 This is how it turned out.
 Not perfect, but not too bad.

-Here's the plane the next day, ready to race the 2011 Airventure Cup Race from Dayton to Oshkosh.
+Here's the plane the next day, ready to race the 2010 Airventure Cup Race from Dayton to Oshkosh.
+Not sure who the family was, but they know how to pick their scenery!

 Tufting of the new wing versus the old tip showed the flow moving almost parallel to the fuselage, rather than at a 30 degree angle inward like before...a sign that drag is reduced.
 Wide open throttle tests showed a 1 to 1.5 mph improvement in top speed over the previous wing shape, and this is with a 12% increase in wingspan, so there was a real drag reduction from the Hoerner tips.